CSC207-UofT/course-project-alifafa/README.md

 # AliChat

-Thank you for choosing **Alichat**. **Alichat** is an instant messaging and social media application.
+Thank you for choosing **Alichat** by team Alifafa. **Alichat** is an instant messaging and social media application.
 The app allows users to send messages to friends or in groupchats.
 The app also provides a platform for users to share moments in life with friends.

 ## Basic Functions